npirotte/php-test/README.md

 The front user the material-lite framework for a nice and fresh theme. (http://www.getmdl.io/)

-Autocomplete use the twitter typeahead plugin (https://github.com/twitter/typeahead.js)
+Autocomplete use the twitter typeahead plugin (https://github.com/twitter/typeahead.js)[twitter typeahead plugin]